dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     true the pattern does nothing useful since its only behavior is a type test.*

-    *The remaining patterns are allowed syntactically to appear in a refutable context.
-Patterns that do type tests like variables and lists produce a compile-time error when used in an irrefutable context if the static type of the matched value isn't assignable to their required type.
-This error is specified under type checking.*
+    *In addition to this rule, patterns that do type tests (like variable and list patterns) produce a compile-time error when used in an irrefutable context if the static type of the matched value isn't assignable to their required type.
+That error is specified under type checking.*

 *   In a declaration context, an identifier pattern declares a new variable with that name. *A pattern declaration statement begins with `var` or `final`, so